dainst/chronontology-backend/docs/rest-api-reference.md

-The response body is a json object with a top level array field named "results" which contains the json for the search hits.
+The response body is a json object with a top level array field named "results" which contains the json for the search hits and an attribute "total" that gives the total number of resources in the datastore that match the query and that the user is allowed to access.

 ```
 {